wojtekzw/statsdaemon/README.md

 * Graphite
 * External shell command (data on STDIN) or output to STDOUT (when no external command provided)
 * OpenTSDB
+* File - enables to send metrics directly to specipied file

 Other:
 * Read configuration from YAML file
 * Ability to save configuration to YAML file
 * UDP and TCP listeners
+* Internal statistics is sent to datastore - for performance monitoring (can be switched off)
+* Ablility to enable  Golang CPU profiling using command line switch

 ```
 Tag are supported as encoded in bucket name eg: